 The allocations for each program are based on the Mitigation Needs Assessment, which identified wildfire, earthquakes, and flooding as the primary hazards.
-HCD opened the initial Action Plan and the associated program funding allocations for public comment in March 2020 and completed public comment on April 6, 2020.
-The initial Action Plan provided the Mitigation Needs Assessment and the Program Design for the 2017 CDBGMIT allocation.
+HCD opened the Action Plan and the associated program funding allocations for public comment in March 2020 and completed public comment on April 6, 2020.
 Appendix B provides a comprehensive list of comments received and HCD's responses.

-The total State's 2017 CDBG-MIT allocation for PL 115511-123 is \$88.2 million.
-The additional allocation for the 2018 CDBG-MIT allocated under Public Law 116-20 is \$64.9 million.
-The State's CDBG-MIT funds total \$153.1 million.
-HCD has allocated five percent of the total funding for administrative costs, twenty-five percent for the Resilience Planning and Public Services Program, and the remaining funding to the Resilient Infrastructure Program.
+The total CDBG-MIT allocation for PL 1155-123 is \$88.2 million.
+HCD has allocated five percent of funding for administrative costs, twenty-five percent for the Resilience Planning and Public Services Program, and the remaining funding to the Resilient Infrastructure Program.